 The Radcliffe Institute for Advanced Study, with Radcliffe Yard at its center, is located west of Harvard Yard.
-This area once housed Harvard’s female counterpart, the Harvard Annex (later Radcliffe College), which opened in 1879.
-Originally one of the Seven Sisters colleges, it merged with Harvard by 1999.
-Situated across the Charles River to the south is Harvard’s Allston campus.
-The first land acquisition by Harvard in this Boston neighborhood consisted of 31 acres and took place in 1890.
-Now consisting of 358 acres, this campus features the Harvard Business School (1927), athletic facilities, and graduate student residences.
+This area once housed the women’s college the Harvard Annex (later Radcliffe College), which opened in 1879 and merged with Harvard in 1999.
+The Cambridge-based campus is comprised of 209 acres that does not include the University’s Allston campus situated across the Charles River, or the Harvard Business School, the athletic facilities, or the graduate student residences.